Planning your sewerage infrastructure — considerations for Housebuilders

 Planning authorities will look to secure that surface water disposal is achieved wherever possible through a sustainable drainage system.
-In addition, the lead local flood authority, as a statutory consultee, will seek to insist on a system which is as risk-free as possible from a flooding perspective.
+In addition, the lead local flood authority, as a statutory consultee, will seek to insist on a system that is as risk-free as possible from a flooding perspective.

 The hierarchy of sustainable drainage solutions favours ground infiltration as a preferred option.
 If this is not possible then discharge to a watercourse or discharge to a surface water sewer should be considered, in that order.
 Discharge to a combined sewer is very much a last alternative.

-Where surface water is to be discharged to a nearby watercourse, of whatever size, a number of pre-requisites will typically come into play.
+Where surface water is to be discharged to a nearby watercourse, of whatever size, a number of prerequisites will typically come into play.
 These include the possible need for a discharge consent, a flood defence consent, land drainage consent, and the consent of the riparian landowner.

-Rights of connection to existing public sewers may be complicated by on-going uncertainties over the full extent of the public network as a consequence of the 2011 statutory scheme for transfer of private sewers and lateral drains (and pumping stations in 2016).
+Rights of connection to existing public sewers may be complicated by ongoing uncertainties over the full extent of the public network as a consequence of the 2011 statutory scheme for transfer of private sewers and lateral drains (and pumping stations in 2016).
 Consequently, search results from the commercial equivalents of CON29DW may not accurately reveal existing statutory assets in all cases.